Open Money Stack API

 Cash-In is a specialized transaction flow for in-person cash deposits at retail locations.
 Instead of the two-step quote/transaction flow, the developer creates a cash-in that generates a deposit code.
 The customer takes that code to a retail location, deposits cash, and OMS automatically converts it to crypto and delivers it to the destination wallet.

-1. **Create.** `POST /cash-ins` with a destination wallet, location, and developer fees.
+1. **Create.** `POST /cash-ins` with a customer, a cash source (location), and a crypto destination.
 OMS returns a deposit code valid for 1 hour.

 2. **Deposit.** The customer presents the code at the location and deposits any amount of cash.

-3. **Convert.** OMS receives the deposit, applies fees (OMS + developer), converts to the destination asset, and delivers crypto.
+3. **Convert.** OMS receives the deposit, converts to the destination asset, and delivers crypto.
 The cash-in status moves to `completed` and a transaction record is auto-created.

 The code can be refreshed via `POST /cash-ins/{id}/refresh` if it expires before the customer deposits.
 No source amount is specified at creation: the customer decides how much to deposit at the counter.
-The creation response includes an `omsFeeSchedule` so the developer can show the customer the fee structure before they visit the location.
+The creation response includes `pricing` estimates so the developer can show the customer the expected amounts before they visit the location.

 See the [Cash-In](/api-reference/guide-cash-in) guide for a full walkthrough.